SethClydesdale/fa-sticky-nav/README.md

 ## Modifications

+The modifications below are instructions intended for the [stickyness.js](https://github.com/SethClydesdale/fa-sticky-nav/blob/master/stickyness.js) script.

 #### Forum Version

 Depending on your forum version replace ``#page-header .navlinks`` in ``targetNode`` by one of the following selector sets.